cartdeco/VicmapLite-CartoCSS-example/README.md

 The VicmapLite data has been imported into a PostGIS database called VicmapLite loaded from there.

-Relief for the image uses the attached tif file.
+Relief image for the hill shade can be downloaded from the link on the 'relief' page.